 - The YES Network re-established job clubs in seven ESA employment centers and established career centers in 52 secondary schools.

 - Over 5,800 VET students completed one elective course in work readiness during the last four years.
 In addition, more than 2,400 students completed elective courses on work-based learning and about 1,500 students enrolled in career counseling activities.

 - About 3,200 youth received the Work Readiness Skills training, with youth NGOs training another 200.
-In addition, 1,078 trainees have been employed, and 81 have been interns.
+In addition, 1,078 trainees were employed, and 81 placed as interns.